bossardl/Remote-physiotherapy/README.md

 **Color code:**
 - :green_heart: Expected position for the exercise
-- :heart: Need to move in the direction of the arrow to get to the right position
+- :heart: Need to move in the direction of the ➡️ to get to the right position

 <div align="center">